 These selections then allow for some high-end photo retouching techniques that would be extremely difficult otherwise.
 This technique also creates selection edges that are completely seamless.
 All without even touching a single selection tool!

-1. Creating the Selections
+1. How to Create the Selections

 The selection techniques here will work on any image, but to follow along with the retouching steps, you will need to download this image.